State Police Investigate Fatal Vehicle vs. Pedestrian Hit and Run - NewsBreak

 BANGOR TWP, MI — Police are investigating the deaths of two people at a Bay County apartment complex, one of whom was killed by sheriff’s deputies.
 The Bay County sheriff told MLive/The Bay City Times that a deputy shot and fatally wounded a person Sunday morning.
 The deputy was not injured, the sheriff said.

-BANGOR TOWNSHIP, Mich.
-(WNEM) - State Police said that two are dead following an officer involved shooting that happened around 3:25 a.m. on Sunday.
-Investigators said Bay County Sheriffs deputies responded to a 911 call about a shooting at the Bangor Downs Apartments.
+BANGOR TWP, Mich.- UPDATE: According to Bay County Sheriff's Office, deputies responded to a 911 call about a shooting at the Bangor Downs Apartments.
 When they arrived, they found a victim, dead, inside an apartment and made contact with an armed suspect.
+Investigators say the suspect is dead and that...

 Police find child’s body in a ditch, man arrested